Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this page.

 I've been warned repeatedly against letting ivy grow on my maple trees.
 I am told it will compete with, and eventually kill the trees.
 I've never witnessed this.
 I do occasionally thin and trim the ivy, but I'll never bring it down.
 Ivy growing on a tree has a way of adding old world charm to an estate.
 I like to think it does the same for my little half acre.
 The snow and ivy blanketing this tree is as it should be.
 Yes, in my neighborhood you'll find a few lawns sporting plastic pink flamingos.
 In strong retaliation, my ivy shall remain.

 My rock garden pond was built with river rocks from my late sister's home in Arkansas.
-I decorated the pond with ceramic and resin turtles and frogs.
-During the spring and summer, it is occupied by real frogs and bull frogs.
 During the winter and the temperature drops below freezing, the pond freezes over, but the pumps that push water through the ceramic frog still flow water and the water will freeze in mid stream.
-It is a fascinating sight.